|

 I signed up for a Beading Basics class in the fall of 2001.
 I'd always had beads, rocks, and other neat and crafty things around; I figured it would give me a chance to think of ways to use them up so I could get back to sewing and cross-stitch.
 The gods are funny that way.

 I fell in love on the second class.
 I had made a bracelet and wasn't happy with it.
 The instructor looked up and casually said, "You can always cut the string and start over."
 "Do-overs?
 Beading has do-overs."
 I looked down at the unlucky bracelet and my fate was sealed.
-By the end of the session I had spent quite a bit of money on beads and tools, discovered the local yearly bead show, and fallen in love.
-Then I took some classes on wireworking, and one on metalwork, and my subjugation was complete.
+By the end of the session I had spent quite a bit of money on beads and tools and fallen in love.

 Want to buy some cross-stitch patterns?

-I've always loved interesting jewelry, and now I'm making what I would like to wear.
-Someone referred to it as "nerd jewelry", and they may be right.
-I like fossils, crystals, tektites (meteorites), sharks' teeth, and neat rocks.
+I've always loved interesting jewelry, and now I'm making what I like to wear.
+Someone referred to it as "nerd jewelry," and I think they're right.
+I like fossils, crystals, meteorites, sharks' teeth, beautiful coins, and fascinating minerals.
 Always have.
 So that's what I work with.
-I enjoy experimenting with texture and color, interesting juxtapositions.
-So it ranges from interesting to cool to funky, with stops at stylish and elegant along the way.
+I enjoy experimenting with texture and color, especially now that I'm also working with enamels.
+So my work ranges from interesting to cool to funky, with stops at stylish and elegant along the way.
 Let me know what you think!

 I am available for custom work.
 Please !